This section describes our version policy for Elastic Cloud, including:

 Y is the minor version, and

 You might sometimes see additional versions listed in the user interface beyond what we guarantee to be available, such as release candidate builds.
-If versions are listed, they can be deployed.
+If a version is listed in the Elastic Cloud Console, it can be deployed.

 Interested in kicking the tires of Elasticsearch releases at the cutting edge?
-Starting with Elasticsearch 5.0 RC1, we’re exposing release candidate builds and other cutting-edge releases on Elastic Cloud for you to try out.
+We sometimes make release candidate builds and other cutting-edge releases available on Elastic Cloud for you to try out.

 If you’re interested in trying out one of these cutting-edge releases, we don’t recommended upgrading an existing cluster directly.
 Instead, use one of the methods to restore across clusters to get a cutting edge release deployed to a new cluster.

 Cutting-edge releases do not remain available forever.
-Once the GA version of Elasticsearch is released, your cluster needs to be upgraded.
-After a grace period during which you can upgrade on your own, we will upgrade any clusters still on the cutting edge release.
+Once the GA version of Elasticsearch is released, your cluster needs to be removed after a grace period.
+We cannot guarantee that you will be able to upgrade to the GA version when it becomes available.

-If you don’t upgrade to an available minor version within six month, you will be upgraded to the latest available minor version within your current major version.
-If no minor version within your current major version is available, you are upgraded to an available minor version within the next major version.
+If you do not upgrade to an available newer minor version by the end-of-life date, you will be force upgraded to the latest available minor version within your current major version: